Data science projects are challenging. To increase your odds of success, start them by asking several key data science project questions.

 A clear understanding of project value helps prioritize projects.
 The intent is not to provide some magical and precise ROI calculation but rather enough information to help determine whether the project should commence, relative to other priorities.
 Moreover, the value metric definition helps the data scientists to focus on maximizing/minimizing the target variable(s) that are most important.

-Why do this project?
+7. Why do this project?

 Fact, figures, and a clear understanding of all the stakeholders and their needs only goes so far.
 As explained by Simon Sienk, in “Start with Why,” the neocortex, the only part of the brain capable of processing the “what” information, does not control behavior.
-As such, focusing only on the “what” does not inspire the data science team and project stakeholders to deliver.
+Just focusing only on the “what” does not inspire the data science team and project stakeholders to deliver.

-What are the risks?
+8. What are the risks?

 For example, as the public’s scrutiny of algorithmic decision-making increases, the potential negative discriminatory results of a model’s output or (at the least the perception thereof) should be assessed.
 Brainstorm: “What could go wrong?” from various project perspectives such as technical, market, societal, legal, and security angles.
-For each type of potential issue (e.g., bias in the model, ethical use of data), ensure it’s clear who is accountable within the team – in terms of making sure the team thinks through these potential issues during the project.
+Start with a list of ethics questions.

-What people and resources are needed?
+9. What people and resources are needed?

 Start with the obvious.
 Who do you need to develop the solution and ask them roughly how much time they’ll need to complete the project?
 Tie down a decent estimate for the initial deliverable and have a general “t-shirt” sizing for the broader project scope.

-What other questions should be answered?
+10. What other questions should be answered?